TheCandidStartup/TheCandidStartup.github.io/_drafts/my-setup.md

 ### (9) Cup of Tea

 The most important component in the [mise en place](https://en.wikipedia.org/wiki/Mise_en_place).
-Invariably in the souvenir mug my parents gave me after a holiday in the US.
+Invariably in the souvenir mug my parents gave me after a holiday in the US many years ago.

 ### (10) Dygma Raise Split Ergonomic Keyboard